Chandan-devs-tech/Chandan-devs-tech/README.md

 - I'm interested in collaborating and contributing to open source projects. 👯
 - I would like to contribute to the field of `Blockchain` in the future.
 ![BlockchainDistributedGIF (2)](https://user-images.githubusercontent.com/65088027/209713980-1cb52bd9-2367-48f2-a90f-c656001f61cb.gif)
-- In my spare time, I love playing soccer :soccer going to the cinemas :cinema listening to music :musical_note and reading books 📔
+- In my spare time, I love playing : Soccer ⚽ Watching movies on : Netflix 🎥 Listening to music on : Spotify 🎵 and Reading books on : Kindle 📔

 ## **Languages & Frameworks** 📶